walteck/FHIR-NOO-API/pages/communications/communication.md

 ### NHS Digital

-In the event that you require any assistance or have any queries with the implementation of the National Opt-Out API, the following communication channels are available:
+In the event that you require any assistance or have any queries with the implementation of the National Data Opt-out API, the following communication channels are available:

 **E-Mail:** <interoperabilityteam@nhs.net>